 The restoration plan for the Privateer Farms site specified that 30 monitoring wells (15 automated and 15 manual) would be established across the restored site.
 Thirty wells (15 automated and 15 manual) were installed initially during mid-March 2005 to document water table hydrology in all required monitoring locations throughout the site.
-The locations of monitoring wells are shown on the as-built plan sheets in Appendix 1, and in Figures 3a through 3d.
-Data spreadsheets for each well are provided in Appendix 5.
+The locations of monitoring wells are shown on the as-built plan sheets in Figures 3a through 3d.

 The reference wetland site identified for this project and described in the Monitoring Plan is also being monitored.
-Three (3) automated monitoring wells were installed at the reference site during late April 2005 to document variation in water table depth across the reference site.
-Data from these wells provide a base of comparison for water table hydrology between the project site and the established wetland area.
+Three automated monitoring wells were installed at the reference site during late April 2005 to document variation in water table depth across the reference site.
+Data from these wells provide a base of comparison for water table hydrology between the project site and the established wetland areas.

-Monthly photographs were taken during the Year 1 (2005) growing season to document vegetation growth throughout the restored wetland area (see Appendix 2).
+Monthly photographs were taken during the Year 2 (2006) growing season to document vegetation growth throughout the restored wetland areas (see Appendix 1).
 The monitoring well locations will serve as the reference points from which photographs of vegetation growth will be taken over time.

 As per the approved Privateer Farms Monitoring Plan, historic rainfall for Cumberland County was used to determine average rainfall and growing season dates for the site.
-The automated weather station William O. Huske L&D (UCAN: 14405, COOP: 319427) in Bladen County, located within five (5) miles of the project site, was used to determine rainfall over the site during the 2005 growing season.
+The automated weather station William O. Huske L&D (UCAN: 14405, COOP: 319427) in Bladen County, located within five miles of the project site, was used to determine rainfall over the site during the 2006 growing season.
 Missing data were supplemented with data from the next closest weather station, Elizabethtown Lock 2 gauge (UCAN: 14082, COOP: 312732) in Bladen County.